yodertv/Reminders/doc/README.md

 ###2.0
 - Enhanced todoServer.js to proxy mongo's REST api and allow non-CORS compliant browsers to access the data.
 Still need a place to host todoServer.js on Node. ie 9 can view the data, but it still broken from a style sheet prespective.
-- (Bug#2) Doesn't work on IE or Nook, likely due to lack of CORS support.
-Need to consider JSONP.
-Changes hosting requirements.
-Implemented with a nodejs proxy so there is only a single origin as var as the browser is concerned.
+- Fixed (Bug#2) Doesn't work on IE or Nook, likely due to lack of CORS support.
 - Enhanced ro remove archives from the archive list.
 I delete collections with mongojs.
 - Discovered the Puffin browser for nook.
 Works with Todos 1.4.
 Now only IE fails.
 I don't think I care.
 - Deployed to nodjitsu to some success.
 Proxy bug sent me a erant re-direct.